mkdocstrings/python/docs/usage/index.md

   [inventories]: https://mkdocstrings.github.io/usage/#cross-references-to-other-projects-inventories

-Additionally, the Python handler accepts a `domains` option in the import items, which allows to select the inventory domains to select.
+Additionally, the Python handler accepts a `domains` option in the inventory options, which allows to select the inventory domains to load.
 By default the Python handler only selects the `py` domain (for Python objects).
 You might find useful to also enable the [`std` domain][std domain]: